09sosa90/WHSTechNotes/journal.md

 Environmental Awareness: Being mindful of small habits (like pen clicking or loud snacking) that might annoy neighbors.
 Why is self-regulation an important skill for the future?
 Self-regulation allows me to handle high-pressure or frustrating situations with a level head.
 In a future workplace, being able to control my voice and emotional reactions ensures that I am seen as a reliable and mature professional.
 It helps prevent small disagreements from turning into major conflicts and builds trust with my team.
 What is one habit you can improve?
 One habit I can work on is improving my situational awareness when I am deeply focused.
 I sometimes lose track of how much space I am using or how loud I am being when I'm "in the zone."
 I plan to start checking in with my surroundings more frequently to ensure I am remaining a respectful member of the shared space.
+# february 10, 2026
+I do enjoy football because i grew up playing and watching it. yes i watch super bowl. my opinion on it is that it was very broing.